 Really, there's a LOT of these.
 Pay attention to your fellow Samurai, especially Walter, when they're shown behind a speaker in many events.

-Gameplay and Story Integration: After getting the Global Airship, you can access a town that couldn't be reached through other means, which is full of low-level demons from the early part of the game.
+Gameplay and Story Integration: After returning to Tokyo from its Blasted and Infernal versions, you can access Minamisunamachi, a town that couldn't be reached through other means, which is full of low-level demons from the early part of the game.
 Which is justified, as all of them emigrated from Mikado and Naraku after the angels took power.

 Lucifer has both a human schoolgirl form and two masculine demon forms in this game.